 Can I install Tesla 1114984-00-B myself?

-Yes on pre-refresh Model 3 and pre-Juniper Model Y. The install takes about 20 minutes with a 10mm driver or socket and a flat blade screwdriver.
-The module sits in the overhead console area near the dome light, and the wiring harness is already present in most cars from the factory — you just plug in the module and secure it.
-On Highland Model 3 (2024+) and Juniper Model Y (2026+), the install requires front-bumper-area routing work, which is significantly more involved.
-Most DIY-ers on the refresh cars opt to pay Tesla Service the extra $60 to handle the install.
-After the hardware step, you still need vopt2 set in software for the touchscreen to recognize the module.
+Tesla's official guidance is that the retrofit should be installed by a Tesla technician, but owners do self-install.
+It's most practical on pre-refresh Model 3 and pre-Juniper Model Y: about 20 minutes with a 10mm driver or socket and a flat blade screwdriver, with the module sitting in the overhead console area near the dome light and the wiring harness already present in most cars from the factory.
+On Highland Model 3 (2024+) and Juniper Model Y (2026+), the module mounts behind the front bumper and the connector routes through the frunk near the washer reservoir — reaching it usually means pulling the front bumper, which is significantly more involved, so many owners pay Tesla Service to handle it.
+After the hardware step, you still need the software activation set for the touchscreen to recognize the module.

 What is vopt2 and why does it matter for 1114984-00-B?